-Known for his participatory approaches rooted in social reality.
-He passed away on Tuesday, August 2, at the age of 95.
-He died while walking, according to his friend, the French architect Thierry Derousseau, in Brussels, a city that would not be understood, in the second half of the 20th century, without his work.
+Known for his participatory approaches rooted in social reality, he passed away on Tuesday, August 2, at the age of 95.
+He died while walking, according to his friend, the French architect Thierry Derousseau, in Brussels, a city whose 20th-century architectural scene was deeply shaped by his work.

-An ending that reflects the trajectory of him for whom he was, among many other things, a great walker.
-An unclassifiable non-conformist, anarchist at heart, and one of the first ecologists, Lucien Kroll recently was awarded his Lifetime Achievement Award of the Brussels Architecture Prize.
+An ending that reflects the trajectory of a man who was, among many other qualities, a dedicated walker, independent thinker, and early advocate for ecological approaches.
+Lucien Kroll was recently honored with the Lifetime Achievement Award of the Brussels Architecture Prize for his contributions to participatory architecture.

-Lucien Kroll was born on March 13, 1927, in Brussels where he studied at the Higher National Institute and School of the Chamber and at the Higher Institute of Urbanism, from which he graduated in 1951.
-Between 1951-1957 he shared an architecture studio with Charles Vandenhove in Brussels.
-He met Simone Pelosse in Lyon in 1956, a well-known local figure.
-Having become a potter after time at the Arts et Métiers school in Paris, she was politically active in preserving her neighbourhood and was the facilitator of Lyon's intellectual network.
-Gaston Bachelard, Célestin Freinet, Bocuse and even Le Corbusier, whom he sat at her table with her neighbours, were in contact with her.
+“La Mémé”, medical house, the house of medical students, Woluwé-Saint-Lambert, Belgium, 1970.
+Lucien Kroll was born on March 13, 1927, in Brussels and studied at the Higher National Institute and School of the Chamber as well as the Higher Institute of Urbanism, graduating in 1951.
+Between 1951 and 1957, he shared an architecture studio with Charles Vandenhove in Brussels.
+He met Simone Pelosse in Lyon in 1956, and she was already well known locally for her work in cultural networks and neighborhood preservation.
+After spending time at the Arts et Métiers school in Paris, she became a potter and remained politically active.
+Her network included figures such as Gaston Bachelard, Célestin Freinet, Bocuse, and even Le Corbusier, all of whom she engaged with alongside her neighbors.

-Lucien Kroll, Cohabita, av. de la Renaissance, rues Murillo, Hobbema, Leys, Bruxelles, Belgique, 1976.
+Lucien Kroll, Cohabita, av. de la Renaissance, rues Murillo, Hobbema, Leys, Brussels, Belgium, 1976.

-In the residential neighbourhood Les Chénes d’Emerainville in Marne-la-Vallée, France (1980-1982), he carried out the planning of a pilot project with houses for several families.
-The buildings were irregularly distributed along the streets and around several squares so that the neighbourhood acquired the structure of a town.
-The constructions were made of precast concrete elements but with custom cladding.
+In the residential neighborhood Les Chênes d’Emerainville in Marne-la-Vallée, France (1980-1982), Kroll implemented a pilot project with family housing, arranging buildings irregularly along streets and around squares to create a small-town feel.
+The constructions were made of precast concrete elements with custom cladding to reinforce a unique identity for the neighborhood.

 “La Mémé”, medical house, the house of medical students, Woluwé-Saint-Lambert, Belgium, 1970.

-During his career, and with his wife Simone, he completed more than 100 projects, numerous schools, homes and care buildings in France, Italy, Germany and the Netherlands.
+Throughout his career, and with Simone, he completed more than 100 projects, spanning schools, housing complexes, and care facilities across France, Italy, Germany, and the Netherlands.

 More information